 Dry shampoo can be used for hair washing.
 Alternatively, this can be done over a sink/bowl with 2 people to help.

 Your child can continue to wear nappies with the broomstick plaster.
 These will need to be changed frequently to avoid the plaster becoming wet.

-Older children can use urine bottle, slipper pan, or commode chair for toileting.
-The hospital occupational therapist will discuss the most suitable option for your child.
+Older children can use a urine bottle, slipper pan, or commode chair for toileting.
+The hospital occupational therapist will discuss the best option for your child.

-Although your child will adapt to and cope with the restrictions of being in a broomstick plaster they will need help to be in the best position to enjoy each play situation.
+Your child will need help to be in the best position to enjoy each play situation.